ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments: Methods

 \subsection{Annotation Software}

-To support the annotation process for our ROBUST-MIPS dataset, we designed an open-source annotation software specifically for manual surgical instrument pose labelling\footnote{\url{https://github.com/cai4cai/tool-pose-annotation-gui}}.
-The software provides a graphical interface that enables efficient image browsing and intuitive keypoint annotation.
-Users can zoom in or out with the mouse scroll wheel.
+To support the annotation process for our ROBUST-MIPS dataset, we designed open-source annotation software specifically for manual surgical instrument pose labelling\revmod{, with its source code available on GitHub(\url{https://github.com/cai4cai/tool-pose-annotation-gui}).} The software provides a graphical interface that enables efficient image browsing and intuitive keypoint annotation.

+Specifically, semantic abbreviations (e.g., `E' for \texttt{EntryPoint}, `T1' for \texttt{Tip1}) are displayed next to each point to aid in identifying instrument parts.\revref{1}{4a} Users can zoom out with the mouse scroll wheel.
 This function is particularly useful for placing occluded keypoints located outside the visible image area.
 Annotation begins with a left click, which either starts a new pose or adds a keypoint to the current one.
 Right click is used to annotate occluded keypoints by placing an estimated position.
 Middle click completes the current pose annotation.
 Clicking on the edge of an existing skeleton allows users to insert a visible/occluded transition point, and the remaining keypoint tags are automatically updated.
 Our custom annotation software also enables efficient mask removal to ensuring that the instance segmentation masks are better suited for surgical instrument pose estimation tasks.
 This software ensures efficient and consistent annotations across various surgical instrument types and visibility conditions, as described above.